Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Security and Compliance

 Intercom: SOC 2 Type II, GDPR compliant, data residency in US and EU, HIPAA eligibility on Expert plan.
-Adequate for most SaaS, e-commerce, and mid-market companies.

 Zendesk: SOC 2 Type II, ISO 27001, ISO 27018, ISO 27701, FedRAMP authorized (Tailored LI-SaaS), HIPAA compliant (Suite Professional and above), PCI DSS certified, C5 attested.
-Zendesk's compliance portfolio is broader and deeper.
-The FedRAMP authorization is a hard requirement for US government agencies and many government contractors.
-The PCI DSS certification matters for companies handling payment card data in support interactions.

-For companies in healthcare, government, financial services, or any heavily regulated industry, Zendesk's compliance advantage isn't academic -- it's the difference between passing and failing a vendor security review.
+For companies in healthcare, government, financial services, or any heavily regulated industry, Zendesk's compliance advantage isn't academic — it's the difference between passing and failing a vendor security review.

 Winner: Zendesk.
 Broader certifications, FedRAMP authorization, and more granular data controls.